INTERSECT-SDK/broker-http-proxy/README.md

 These instructions assume you are using the docker compose configuration and the default `conf.yaml` configurations for each.

 1) Make sure that you have both applications started (do NOT start more than 1 of each)
-2) Login to localhost:15673, username `intersect_username`, password `intersect_password`, click on `exchanges`, make sure the `intersect-messages` exchange exists (this one gets created by `http-2-broker` on startup).
+2) Login to localhost:15673, username `intersect_username`, password `intersect_password`, click on `exchanges`, make sure the `intersect-messages` exchange exists (this one gets created by `proxy-http-client` on startup).
 3) Go to the `Queues and streams` tab, expand `Add a new queue` section, set `Name` field as whatever you want, other settings are fine, click `Add queue`
 4) Click on the queue you just created, expand `Bindings` section, see `Add binding to queue` section, set `From exchange` to equal `intersect-messages`, set `Routing key` to be `organization.facility.system.subsystem.service.userspace` , click `Bind queue`

 (TODO - should probably configure HTTP2BROKER and INTERSECT-SDK Publishers to create a temporary durable queue so that there's always a queue available to consume the message.
 Then we can skip steps 2/3/4.
 Note that you can probably skip these steps anyways in production IF you always deploy your Services before executing any Clients, but if Clients execute before Services you may end up losing a message)

-5) Login to localhost:15672, username `intersect_username`, password `intersect_password`, click on `exchanges`, check the `intersect-messages` exchange (this one gets created by `broker-2-http` on startup), expand the `Publish message` section, set routing key to `organization.facility.system.subsystem.service.userspace` (this parallels how the SDK constructs these routing keys)
+5) Login to localhost:15672, username `intersect_username`, password `intersect_password`, click on `exchanges`, check the `intersect-messages` exchange (this one gets created by `proxy-http-server` on startup), expand the `Publish message` section, set routing key to `organization.facility.system.subsystem.service.userspace` (this parallels how the SDK constructs these routing keys)
 6) Set payload to below:

 ```